 The challenges of the next years: promotion of functional social-health integration among professionals in the CHCs; strengthening the professional roles managing chronic and frail patients’ (i.e. Family and Community Nurses - FCN); implementation of the regional Chronic Care Plan.

-With the help of VIGOUR we want to scale-up collaborative service models to bring together the usual silos of social care, health care and informal support, thereby benefiting from ICT-enabled, integrated health and social care.
+With the help of VIGOUR we were able to scale-up collaborative service models to bring together the usual silos of social care, health care and informal support, thereby benefiting from ICT-enabled, integrated health and social care.

 Complex, interlaced social and health needs of patients are already addressed by different services in CHCs of which, the most important is the socio-health Single Point of Contact (SPC).
-Integration actions will be implemented: activation of socio-health SPCs in all CHCs; inclusion of general practitioners and pediatricians; introduction of FCNs; digital innovation of data and information systems and development of telemedicine; experimentation of innovative services / practices in the care and social fields.
+Integration actions were implemented: activation of socio-health SPCs in all CHCs; inclusion of general practitioners and pediatricians; introduction of FCNs; digital innovation of data and information systems and development of telemedicine; experimentation of innovative services / practices in the care and social fields

-It will be important the involvement and the participation of regional and community stakeholders, in planning and implementation processes: policy makers, health directors, health and social workers, municipal authorities, enterprises, associations, and citizens.
+The involvement and the participation of regional and community stakeholders, in planning and implementation processes was also a key factor: policy makers, health directors, health and social workers, municipal authorities, enterprises, associations, and citizens.

 Valeria Romano: v.romano(at)ires.piemonte(dot)it